kabilya/CALoadingIndicatorView/README.md

 #CALoadingIndicatorView for Swift 2.0

-An animdated loading indicator derived from UIView.
+An animated loading indicator derived from UIView.
 Can customise the number of circles, width, and delay.
 Written in Swift 2.0